HannahIgboke/A-Scalable-Database-system-for-Olist-store/README.md

 ## Data normalization

 After importing the tables into the database, I observed that some table data were denormalized.
 Data normalization is used to eliminate redundant data, minimise data modification errors, and simplify the query process.
-I followed the three step normalization method to go through the database plan and address whatsoever may cause data integrity issues.
+I followed a three step normalization method to go through the database plan and address whatsoever may cause data integrity issues.
 They are as follows:

 - First Normal form (1NF): this deals with data atomicity, i.e ensuring that each field contains one type of information.
 All tables imported passed this check.
 - Second Normal Form (2NF): handles partial dependency where one column only depends on part of the primary key (commonly present in tables with composite/compound keys).
 The tables scaled through this step.
-- Third Normal form: this tackles transitive dependency where a column depends on a column which depends on the primary key.
+- Third Normal form(3NF): this tackles transitive dependency where a column depends on a column which depends on the primary key.

 I also observed that the tables below contained redundant data that could cause data modification errors:
 - order_payments